microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageresourcerequest-post.md

 #### Request

 The following is an example of the request.
-In this example, we specify the parameters of an `accessPackageResourceEnvironment` in an `accessPackageResourceEnvironment` object.
+In this example, the parameters of an `accessPackageResourceEnvironment` are specified in an `accessPackageResourceEnvironment` object.

 <!-- {